Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 bouncy castle, children's confidence course, dunking stool, donkey rides plus many more."

-When we saw this announcement, we had a real hankering to attend and perform at this event.
+When we saw this announcement, we really wanted to attend and perform at this event.

-So we got Higgins to call people at the American Center in Turkish Nicosia and other places.
+So we got Higgins to call people at various official offices in Nicosia and other places.
 No one really was sure about the rules since it was a UN event; but the recommendations were to just go and be ready to perform.
 So with a little help from Higgins, we got ourselves out of the suitcase, shook out the fur, smoothed out the rough spots on the paper mache, put together the "walking" puppet stage, and ironed the stage covering.

-That Sunday, we drove to Nicosia with some human friends from Eastern Mediterranean University -- a Canadian from the English Literature and Humanities Dept.; a Turkish Cypriot from the Communication Dept; and a British Sri Lankan Cypriot from the English Literature and Humanities Dept. An interesting international group just to start . . .
+That Sunday, we drove to Nicosia with some human friends from EMU -- a Canadian from the English Literature and Humanities Dept.; a Turkish Cypriot from the Communication Dept; and a British Sri Lankan Cypriot from the English Literature and Humanities Dept. An interesting international group just to start . . .

-We drove to Nicosia and made our way to the checkpoint maintained by Northern Cyprus.
+We drove to Nicosia and made our way to the border checkpoint.
 There was a crowd of people gathered -- the event had been advertised in the Turkish Cypriot papers, and a festive feel permeated the air.

 Before the war in 1974, the Ledra Palace was the foremost luxury hotel in Nicosia.
-Beyond the Ledra Palace was the Greek Cypriot checkpoint -- entry point for those coming to the party from the south.
+Beyond the Ledra Palace was the Greek Cypriot checkpoint -- entry point for those coming to the party from the south, the Republic of Cyprus.

 hey . . .